Thousands raised to bring York boxing champion's body back from Australia

 His mum and dad, Nova and Rod Shaw said they awaiting the outcome of a coroner's investigation and working with the consulate to arrange for his body to be repatriated to the UK.

-Now Cameron's friends Kallum Summerbell and Chloe Risdale have set up a GoFundMe page to help with repatriation costs - with more than £14,000 raised so far.
+Now Cameron's friends Kallum Summerbell and Chloe Ridsdale have set up a GoFundMe page to help with repatriation costs - with more than £14,000 raised so far.

 Rod said the family is very touched by the gesture and thanked them for their efforts.